tpatel28/TejsBookStore/TejsBookStore/README.txt

 Added new categoryRepository and Interface file
 1839
-Added new file and interface file named ISP_Call.cs and SP_Call.cs and installed Dapper in ISP_Call.cs
+Added new file and interface file named ISP_Call.cs and SP_Call.cs and installed Dapper in ISP_Call.cs 1843
+Created new class and interface for UnitOfWork and commited to github